d42-schemas/d42-docs/docs/quick-start.md

 assert validate_or_fail(sch, fake(sch))
 ```

-In this example, we declare a schema using the `schema.str` function with the string "banana" as an argument.
-We then use the `fake` function to generate a fake value based on the schema, and the `validate_or_fail` function to ensure that the generated value meets the requirements of the schema.
-The `assert` statement checks that the validation is successful, and raises an exception if it fails.
+In this example, a schema is declared using the `schema.str` function with "banana" as an argument.
+A fake value based on this schema is then generated using the `fake` function, and its validity is checked with `validate_or_fail`.
+The `assert` statement confirms the success of the validation, raising an exception if it fails.